Pediatric Sleep-Disordered Breathing

 - Poor or irregular sleep patterns

-If a child has these symptoms, it is crucial to schedule an appointment with an ENT physician who can determine if the child is suffering from obstructive sleep apnea due to enlarged tonsils and adenoids or other reasons.
+If a child has the symptoms listed above, it is crucial to schedule an appointment with an ENT physician who can determine if the child is suffering from obstructive sleep apnea due to enlarged tonsils and adenoids or other reasons.
 Sleep-disordered breathing is known to make other conditions worse.
 In patients with ADHD, removal of enlarged tonsils and adenoids can significantly improve symptoms of ADHD.